See what questions

 There are many treatments and products available to help people with smoking cessation.
 These include nicotine replacement therapy and supportive behavior changes programs.
 For more information on treatment, refer to treatment of smoking cessation. ...more »

 When smokers try to quit smoking, they often experience symptoms of nicotine addiction and nicotine withdrawal.
 These include mood swings, dizziness, constipation, sleep disturbances, and headache.
 They can also include fatigue, irritability, anxiety, carvings for tobacco, hunger, tremors, and difficulty concentrating.
-The symptoms of nicotine withdrawal can be very ...more symptoms »
+The symptoms of ...more symptoms »

 Smoking cessation is very difficult due to the highly addictive nature of the chemical nicotine found in cigarettes.
 Smoking cessation usually takes a combination of perseverance, a multifaceted plan, and the support of the people close to the smoker.
-It is not unusual for it to take several or many attempts before a smoker is able to permanently quit smoking.
+It is not unusual for it to take several or many attempts before a smoker is able to permanently quit ...more treatments »

 Home medical testing related to Smoking Cessation: